ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 ### Storage

-- ADRs will be stored in a dedicated directory within this [repository](https://github.com/ai-cfia/dev-rel-docs), under the folder `adr/`.
+- ADRs and attachments will be stored in a dedicated directory within this [repository](https://github.com/ai-cfia/dev-rel-docs), under the folder `adr/`.
-- Deprecated and superseded ADRs will be moved to `adr/archives/`.
+- Deprecated and superseded ADRs and attachments will be moved to `adr/archives/`.

 ### Review and Update Process